microsoft/TypeScript-Handbook/pages/Module Resolution.md

 You can use the `--moduleResolution` flag to specify the module resolution strategy.
 If not specified, the default is [Node](#node) for `--module commonjs`, and [Classic](#classic) otherwise (including when `--module` is set to `amd`, `system`, `umd`, `es2015`, `esnext`, etc.).

-> Note: `node` module resolution is now default and recommended.
-If you are having module resolution problems in TypeScript, try setting `moduleResolution: "node"` to see if it fixes the issue.
+> Note: `node` module resolution is the most-commonly used in the TypeScript community and is recommended for most projects.
+> If you are having resolution problems with `import`s and `export`s in TypeScript, try setting `moduleResolution: "node"` to see if it fixes the issue.

 ### Classic